danielv14/flexbox-grid/readme.md

 * `$screen-sm`: Defaults to 768px.
 Breakpoint for  small screen sizes.
 * `$screen-md`: Defaults to 992px.
 Breakpoint for medium screen sizes.
 * `$screen-lg`: Defaults to 1200px.
 Breakpoint for large screen sizes.
+* `$container-xs`: Defaults to 510px.
+Max-width for containers on extra small screens.
+Max-width is calculated based on `$gutter` valuea
+* `$container-sm`: Defaults to 740px.
+Max-width for containers on small screens.
+Max-width is calculated based on `$gutter` valuea
+* `$container-md`: Defaults to 940px.
+Max-width for containers on medium screens.
+Max-width is calculated based on `$gutter` valuea
+* `$container-lg`: Defaults to 1140px.
+Max-width for containers on large screens.
+Max-width is calculated based on `$gutter` valuea

 Columns are generated in the following manner based of the class names variables: `.$class-col-$prefix-$column-iteration` where $prefix comes from a list inside `$breakpoints` and `$column-iteration` represents the current loop value.
 Check out the mixins to see more info about how looping is used to create the columns.